GCarrell/API-Testing-Project/README.md

 * CheckIfRecipeIsVegetarian - checks if recipe is vegetarian
 * InstructionsStepCount - returns number of instructions in the recipe
-* GetNumberOfResponseBodyItems -
+* GetNumberOfResponseBodyItems - Returns the number of the responded body items
-* CheckIfFoodItemIsTaggedCorrectly -
+* CheckIfFoodItemIsTaggedCorrectly - Returns true if the specified food Item is tagged correctly
-* CheckIfImageAttributeIsNull -
+* CheckIfImageAttributeIsNull - Returns True if an immage Attribute is null
-* CheckIfFoodItemIsAnnotatedCorrectly -
+* CheckIfFoodItemIsAnnotatedCorrectly -  Returns True if the specified food Item is annotated Correctly

 #### Sprint Retrospective
 In terms of workload the sprint was planned well.
 Problems did arise with pushing and pulling with Github, with one group member pulling changes over the top of their dev branch and having to start again, this could have been countered by committing the personal dev branch to Github just to make sure there was a back-up before pulling the most recent commit.